Lender option borrower option: Criticism

 LOBOs have provoked criticism because of high initial profits to the lender from day one and high subsequent interest rates.
 Clive Betts, MP and chairman of the Communities and Local Government Committee, has called for an inquiry into ‘outrageous’ LOBO loans.
-These criticisms have been refuted by some of the borrowers.
+Defences to these criticisms have been offered by some of the borrowers.

 Local councils

-Banks, such as Barclays and Royal Bank of Scotland (RBS), provide LOBO loans to about 240 UK councils (63% of all councils in 2013) with a total value of £15 billion.
+Banks, including Barclays and Royal Bank of Scotland (RBS), provide LOBO loans to about 240 UK councils (63% of all councils in 2013) with a total value of £15 billion.
 Out of this £15 billion it is estimated that about £1 billion in upfront profits was made by the lenders.
 LOBOs are currently almost a fifth of all council borrowing.

-LOBOs were recommended to councils by specialist financial advisers who, unknown to the council, were in turn paid commission by the banks providing the LOBOs.
+LOBOs were recommended to councils by paid specialist financial advisers some of whom may have also been paid commission by the banks providing the LOBOs.

 At least 12 councils have the most expensive types of LOBO loan.
 Most of these have "inverse floaters" taken out with RBS - interest rates for the loan are increased if general bank lending rates decrease.

 As a direct consequence of making repayments on LOBOs, councils have had to make major cuts in services to their residents.
 It has been calculated that if councils were free to relinquish their LOBO contracts at no penalty and instead borrow at a more typical market rate it would save them about £145 million for 2015 alone.
 Some councils are considering taking legal action.

 Some residents of councils with large LOBO loan books have requested that auditors take their council to court under provisions in the Audit Commission Act.
-Newham resident and Green Party spokesperson Rachel Collinson was the first to do so, requesting the then auditor of Newham Council's accounts, PwC, to declare the spending on LOBO loans to be ultra vires, or technically illegal, being beyond the council's powers.
+Newham resident and Green Party spokesperson Rachel Collinson was the first to do so, asking then auditor of Newham Council, PwC, to declare the spending on LOBO loans to be ultra vires, or technically illegal, being beyond the council's authorised powers.
 This is because LOBOs are packaged derivatives, complex financial products that councils are not permitted to purchase.
 The precedent for this was set in the court case against Hammersmith and Fulham in 1992.
+Newham, however say LOBOS have saved them £65 m between 2002 and 2015, and their interest payments were halved.